Islamism and Islamist Terrorism

 Selbstverwalter and Reichsbürger

 Members of the Citizens of the Reich (Reichsbürger) and Sovereigns (Selbstverwalter) are ideologically diverse but fundamentally reject the legitimacy and sovereignty of the Federal Republic of Germany as well as its existing legal system.
+In June 2022, German intelligence reported Reichsbürger had approximately 21,000 followers across Germany.
 Structurally, Reichsbürger and Selbstverwalter either remain to themselves or form small groups.
-There are currently about 19,000 people that identify as Reichsbürger and Selbstverwalter, 950 of whom are also considered right-wing extremists.
 Most of them are male and between 40 and 60 years old.
-Typical criminal offenses of Reichsbürger and Selbstverwalter are verbal abuse, coercion, blackmail, resistance to law enforcement, document fraud and illegal possession of firearms.
+Typical criminal offenses of Reichsbürger and Selbstverwalter are verbal abuse, coercion, blackmail, resistance to law enforcement, document fraud, and illegal possession of firearms.
 The BfV noted that the Internet plays a central role in the movement’s propaganda dissemination, radicalization, and recruitment, and that the Reichsbürger and Selbstverwalter started calling for donations online in 2019.
-(Source: Bundesamt für Verfassungsschutz)
+(Sources: Telegraph, Bundesamt für Verfassungsschutz, Deutsche Welle)

 Far-Left Extremism

 Left-wing extremists in Germany seek to overthrow the capitalist system and overcome perceived social injustices.
-The number of left-wing extremists increased from 32,000 in 2018 to 33,500 in 2019, of which 9,200 are considered violent.
-Though violent acts decreased by 8.8 percent to 921, overall left-wing extremist crimes increased by 39.5 percent—from 6,449 in 2019 compared to 4,622 in 2018.
+The number of far-left extremists in Germany has increased from 33,500 in 2019 to 34,300 in 2020, of which 9,600 are considered potentially violent.
+Of 1,237 far-left violent crimes, 423 were cases of physical assault.
 Violent acts include violence against law enforcement and right-wing extremists, as well as government institutions and symbols.
 The other criminal offenses were comprised of property damage, including arson, threats, and “other offenses.”
-(Sources: Bundesamt für Verfassungsschutz, Deutsche Welle)
+(Sources: Bundesamt für Verfassungsschutz, Deutsche Welle, Deutsche Welle)

 The increase in leftist-extremist attacks is primarily attributed to the incidents that occurred during the G20 Summit in Hamburg on July 7 and 8, 2017.
 What was supposedly planned as a peaceful protest by leftist groups, had soon escalated into violent clashes between leftist-extremists and German police forces.
 In order to disrupt the course of the summit, protesters threw rocks and Molotov cocktails, caused fires, and looted shops.
 Police responded with water cannons and teargas.
 According to government official records, the G20 protests resulted in 186 arrests and 476 injured police officers, in addition to considerable property damage.
 (Sources: Bundesamt für Verfassungsschutz, CNN, Focus)